EdJoPaTo/website-stalker-example/com/hetzner/storage-object-storage.md

         ###  Object Storage is the S3-compatible storage solution that grows with your data requirements – secure, flexible and accessible via API.  ###

         Whether for backups, multimedia or big data, Object Storage offers the ideal solution for managing data-intensive workloads.
 In contrast to conventional storage solutions, data is organized as objects consisting of the data itself, the metadata and a unique ID.
 This structure makes it easy to manage the data, search through it and organize it, and is particularly suitable for large, unstructured amounts of data.
+You can create up to 100 buckets, 100TB each.

          Object Storage